 The SE Upward Bound Math/Science Program is a program funded through the U.S. Department of Education for motivated high school freshmen & sophomores with an interest in pursuing careers in math and science.
-Students, who meet federal eligibility guidelines, are provided with the opportunity to enhance their education and prepare for college and ultimately a career in math or science through a simulated summer college going experience.
+Students, who meet federal eligibility guidelines, are provided with the opportunity to enhance their education and prepare for college and ultimately a career in math or science through a simulated summer college-going experience.

-The summer program offers a challenging daily schedule for two to six weeks.
+Upward Bound Math/Science provides a variety of learning experiences for students during the six-week summer program.
 All the classes, speakers, activities, mentoring experiences, and field trips are designed to enhance the education, social, and cultural awareness of each participant to better prepare them for the completion of a college degree in a math or science field.
-The students receive college credit during their fourth year of participation.